sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Pairwise Identifiers
-Pairwise identifiers specified in OpenID Connect Core section 8 help protect an end user's privacy by allowing an OpenID Provider to represent a single user with a different subject identifier (sub) for every Client the user connects to.
+Pairwise identifiers specified in OpenID Connect Core [[OpenID.Core]] section 8 help protect an end user's privacy by allowing an OpenID Provider to represent a single user with a different subject identifier (sub) for every Client the user connects to.
 This technique can help mitigate correlation of a user between